UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 | --- | --- |
 | 4.  | Use the debugger to step into the constructor.
 Which constructor gets called first, `DoubleNumber` or `ComplexNumber`? |

-Further down in main, we see `toString` being invoked
+Further down in main, we see `asString` being invoked

 ```C++
 cout << c1.asString() << endl;